How to get more sales online

 - Be used as an aid to recruitment

 Discuss these and other ideas with your website developer.

 Key reasons for adopting social media for your business might be greater visibility and exposure, to showcase your products and services, attract new customers or simply because it’s a low cost approach.
 Added value comes from using social media to build relationships, ‘listen’ to what people are saying, respond quickly to customer feedback, or to help with higher rankings for your website.
 ‘Paid social media’ (adverts) can be very targeted and cost effective depending on your business and who your customers are.

-E-commerce is not for all businesses but when you want to display what you’re selling and offer your customers the opportunity to buy then E-commerce can be the answer.
-Having an online shop-window can boost sales, save time, reduce costs and add value to your business. (if you'd like to know more you can download our free eCommerce eBook here)
+eCommerce is not for all businesses but when you want to display what you’re selling and offer your customers the opportunity to buy then eCommerce can be the answer.
+Having an online shop-window can boost sales, save time, reduce costs and add value to your business.

 There are many online tools to help manage ‘behind the scenes’.
 The following examples may prompt your thoughts on opportunities that could support or replace your current ways of working.